DelazJ/QGIS-Documentation/source/docs/training_manual/grass/grass_setup.rst

 |basic| |TY| Add Layers to Mapset
 -------------------------------------------------------------------------------
-Try to import in the GRASS Mapset the vector layers :file:`water.shp` and :file:`places.shp` from the :file:`exercise_data/shapefile/` folder.
-As we did for :file:`rivers` rename the imported layer as :file:`g_water` and :file:`g_places` to avoid confusion
+Import in the GRASS Mapset the vector layers :file:`water.shp` and :file:`places.shp` from the :file:`exercise_data/shapefile/` folder.
+As we did for :file:`rivers` rename the imported layer as :file:`g_water` and :file:`g_places` to avoid confusion.

 :ref:`Check your results <grass_add_to_mapset>`